donnymays/dope-kegz-2/README.md

 ## Description
+_This project was refactored to use Redux for week 3 independent project_

 _This is a project for Week 2 of the React block of Epicodus.
 Prompt can be seen below._

 _The original instructions for the assignment include:_